eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/query-module/index.md

 !!! info

-    If more than one module has defined `startWith: true` the top most module in the navigation bar will be set as default.
+    If more than one module is defined `startWith: true` the top most module in the navigation bar will be set as default.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.modules.query.timeout | 600000 | no | none | number |

-Set this property to limit the timeout (in milliseconds) requesting manual queries in Query Module.
+Set this property to limit the timeout (in milliseconds) for requesting manual queries in Query Module.

 ## Configuration example